 Our Verdict · Travel Insurance

-Our opinion on CIBC Dividend Visa Infinite Travel Insurance
+Our take on travel insurance for the CIBC Dividend Visa Infinite

 Huge medical limit.
 Almost nothing else.
 The $5,000,000 emergency medical number is real, but it runs for only 10 days and stops cold at age 65, and there is no trip cancellation, interruption, delay, or baggage coverage anywhere on this card.
 Picture booking a two week trip: days 11 to 14 you are uninsured, and a 66 year old travelling with you was never covered at all.
 What this card actually protects is a medical emergency in the first 10 days plus a $500,000 common carrier accident benefit.
 Next to a real travel package that bundles cancellation and baggage cover, the Dividend Visa Infinite travel insurance is a thin medical add on, not a trip protection plan.
 If your trips run short, you are under 65, and you carry separate cancellation cover, it does the job; otherwise you will want a standalone policy.